Terry-BrooksJr/The-Dozens---The-Roast-API/README.md

 Main libraries used:

 1. Flask-JWT-Extended - for handling Bearer Token Provision and Validation for Creation, Update operations.
-2. Flask-RESTful - restful API library.
+2. Flask-RESTx- restful API library.
 3. Flask-Script - provides support for writing external scripts.
 4. Flask-Mongoengine - adds support for MongoDB ORM.
 5. Flask-Bcrypt - supports the user registration system for users who want to contribute jokes